 - Wrap each piece of chicken with bacon.
 Thread three pieces of bacon-wrapped chicken into each skewer.

-- Bake or broil at 375F for 15 to 20 minutes or until nicely browned.
+- Grill at 400F for 15 to 20 minutes or until nicely browned.
 DO NOT overcook to prevent the chicken from turning dry.

 - Serve as an appetizer or as a main course with rice.
 Cole slaw on the side is a great addition.